Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 ### `yield()` often in non-suspending code

+If a coroutine doesn't suspend for a long time, it doesn't stop when it's canceled.
-In CPU-intensive computations and suspending code which is unlikely to suspend, call `yield()` periodically to let the current coroutine check for cancellation.
+In CPU-intensive computations and in code that rarely reaches a suspension point, call `yield()` periodically to let the current coroutine check for cancellation.

 The [`yield()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/yield.html) function suspends the coroutine, releasing its current thread and giving other coroutines a chance to run on it.
 Suspending the coroutine lets it check for cancellation and throw `CancellationException` if it's canceled.

-Thus `yield()` achieves two goals: lets other coroutines run, and allows checking for cancellations.
+So `yield()` has two effects: it lets other coroutines run and checks for cancellation.

-Use `yield` to allow other coroutines to run on the same thread or thread pool before one of them finishes:
+Here's an example:

 ```kotlin
 import kotlinx.coroutines.*